 - While in Durst's control range, his warjacks gain +4 ARM and Brace for Impact (as per Abilities, below).

 - When a friendly Faction warrior model in Durst's control range is directly hit by an attack while B2B with a warjack in Durst's battlegroup, you can choose to have the warjack directly hit instead.
 The warjack is automatically hit and suffers all damage and effects from the attack.

 - Bastion of Faith lasts for one round.

 - Sturdy - This model cannot be pushed.

 - Brace For Impact - This model is not moved when slammed.

-- Retaliatory Strike - If a model with Retaliatory Strike is hit by a melee attack made by an enemy model during your opponent's turn, after that attack is resolved the model with Retaliatory Strike can immediately make one basic melee attack against that model.
-A model can make one Retaliatory Strike per turn.
+- Retaliatory Strike - If this model is hit by a melee attack made by an enemy model during your opponent's turn, after that attack is resolved this model can immediately make one basic melee attack against that model.
+This model can make only one Retaliatory Strike per turn.

 - Recompense - 2" reach, P+S 14 melee weapon.